 Research conclusions

-The longitudinal evolution study of the overlapping events that participated in epithelial repair revealed modulation factors (Il-15, Il-33 and Saa) that may prove to be potential therapeutic targets for mucosal healing enhancement.
+The longitudinal evolution study of the overlapping events that participated in epithelial repair revealed modulation factors (Il-15, Il-33, and Saa) that may prove to be potential therapeutic targets for mucosal healing enhancement.

 Research perspectives

 Since repairing processes were launched by mucosal inflammation, the interventional time window is an important parameter to take into account in clinical trials aiming to accelerate intestinal mucosal healing.